gnodar01/CP_Typing/slides.md

 # Types

-a set of values, and a set of functions that can be applied to those values
+A set of values, and a set of functions that can be applied to those values

 Defining Types:
 * Specify full set of allowable values